steemit/steem/doc/git-guildelines.md

 ## Policies

-### Force-push Policy
+### Force-Push Policy

 - `origin/master` should never be force pushed.
 - `origin/develop` should never be force pushed.
-All updates to `develop` are done through pull requests so force pushing is not allowed.
+All updates to `develop` are done through PRs so force pushing is not allowed.
 - Individual patch branches may be force-pushed at any time, at the discretion of the developer or team working on the patch.